SuperHouse/MOAC/README.md

 keyboard, mouse, joystick, or game controller to send HID events to a computer or game console.

-Based on the ATmega32u4 controller, compatible with the Arduino Leonardo.
+Based on the ATmega32u4 microcontroller, compatible with the Arduino Leonardo.

 Features: